Suggested links

 Fortunately, there are treatments for sex addiction, and a licensed mental health care provider can guide you through the process of diagnosis and treatment.

 Psychiatry is often the primary treatment for dealing with sex addiction.
 Therapists tailor treatment for sex addiction to the individual, and this approach usually emphasizes group therapy or one-on-one psychotherapy.
-The most common type of therapy is Cognitive Behavioral Therapy (CBT), which focuses on helping you discover unhealthy thought patterns and establishing more beneficial ones.
+The most common type of therapy is Cognitive Behavioral Therapy (CBT), which focuses on helping you discover unhealthy thought patterns and establish more beneficial ones.

 Couples therapy can also be beneficial, especially if your sex addiction impacts your partner.
-This type of therapy will allow all parties to voice their feelings and encourages the creation of a supportive strategy for future success and recovery.
+This type of therapy will allow all parties to voice their feelings and encourage the creation of a supportive strategy for future success and recovery.

 Some medications shown to help with sex addiction include: